thebeardmixedit/karabiner-config-builder/README.md

 - Keep Karabiner config declarative and readable
 - Model the final `karabiner.json` shape with TypeScript
 - Generate Karabiner JSON instead of hand-authoring it
-- Support profiles, simple modifications, complex rules, layers, conditions, and reusable helpers
+- Support profiles, simple modifications, complex rules, layers, conditions, integrations, and reusable helpers
 - Load a user-owned TypeScript config from a predictable location
 - Keep the public API generic enough to be useful beyond one personal setup